 The older we get it feels as though it becomes more and more difficult to learn and process new things.
+There seems to be a relationship between aging and learning.
 Is there a mental roadblock preventing us from learning or is there something in our brains that turns off at a certain age?
-In this article, we will discuss how your brain ages, whether or not it becomes more difficult to learn new things, at what age does it become more difficult, and ways you can always keep your brain engaged and active.
+In this article, we will discuss how your brain ages, does learning ability decrease with age, at what age does learning become more difficult, and ways you can always keep your brain engaged and active.

 How Does Your Brain Change with Age?

 As we get older, our brain changes dramatically both physically and in the way it’s wired.
 For example, as we get older, our brain shrinks in volume, particularly in the frontal cortex.
 Other changes in our body can also lead to changes in our brains.
 As our vasculature ages and our blood pressure rises, the possibility of stroke and ischemia increases.
 Memory decline can also be common as we get older.
 Experts believe that this may be an attempt to compensate and recruit additional networks or because specific areas are no longer easily accessed.
 With that in mind, it’s important to note that extreme memory loss is no longer considered one of the common brain changes as you age.
 Instead, researchers now believe that extreme memory loss is caused by diseases and other disorders.
 However, does your ability to learn decrease with age?

 Why is it Harder to Learn New Things as You Age?